-Bryn Mawr Family Practice Residency Program is fully accredited in the
+Bryn Mawr Family Medicine Residency Program is fully accredited in the

 training of allopathic and osteopathic family physicians by the